What is a breast reduction?

 Breast Reduction Results & Recovery

 Around 3-6 months is when you'll start to notice the results.
-The first 3 months the breast is "boxy" and "flat" at the bottom.
+For the first 3 months, the breast is "boxy" and "flat" at the bottom.
 This always settles and takes a nicer shape around the 6 months mark, stay patient and trust the process.

 Breast Reduction Cost

 Costs associated with a breast reduction vary depending on a number of factors, including:

 - Private hospital or day surgical facility fees

 - Need for post-operative garments

 - Surgical assistant's fee